vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 derived from stamped objects and contributing resources such as **templates** and **blueprints**:

 This RFC addresses the absence of awareness that "something is happening", especially after a developer has committed new code.
-With event's we can provide information that show's activity and causality not present in the current snapshot of state.
+With events we can provide information that shows activity and causality not present in the current snapshot of state.

 We add events to the **Owners** (Workload/Deliverable) to enable debug and reasoning about Cartographer's behavior.